Muon $g-2$ anomaly in a left-right model with an inverse seesaw mechanism: Introduction

-We consider the combined explanation of both $a_\mu$ and the recent $R_K$ and $R_{K^*}$ anomalies in the Left-Right (LR) Model with Inverse Seesaw mechanism (LRIS) to generate light neutrino masses and mixing at low energy scale.
-The salient feature of this class of models is the large neutrino Yukawa couplings, which allow for significant non-universal leptonic contributions to the $a_\mu$ and $b \to s \ell^+ \ell^-$ transition, which can then account for both $R_K$ and $R_{K^*}$ anomalies via box diagrams mediated by charged Higgs bosons and right-handed neutrinos.
-As constraints, we impose the experimental limits of the lepton flavor violation $\mu \to e \gamma$~\cite{Cavoto:2017kub,MEG:2009vff} and the electron anomalous magnetic moment .
+We consider the explanation of the $a_\mu$ anomaly in the left-right (LR) model with inverse seesaw mechanism (LRIS) to generate light neutrino masses and mixing at low energy scale.
+The salient feature of this class of models is the large neutrino Yukawa couplings, which allow for significant nonuniversal leptonic contributions to the $a_\mu$ anomaly via diagrams mediated by charged Higgs bosons and right-handed neutrinos (RHNs).
+As constraints, we impose the experimental limits of the LFV $\mu\to{e}\gamma$, $\mu$-${e}$~conversion, and the electron anomalous magnetic moment~\cite{MEG:2009vff,Alonso:2012ji,Cavoto:2017kub,Davidson:2018kud}.